ShanmukhP/Ball_Game/README.md

 - when ball comes in contact with any obstacles, game is over
 - game never stops until it is over

-multi-threading is used to control the ball movement and to reduce excessive computations and refresh rate.
+multi-threading is used to control the ball movement and reduce excessive computations and screen refresh rate.